 Endurica and Axel partner to launch Threshold Test.

 Endurica becomes the Americas supplier of testing instruments from Coesfeld GmbH & Co.
 KG.

 Caterpillar publishes results of their work with Endurica methods

 Endurica reaches milestone of 500 trained Fatigue Ninjas across the world.

 In response to COVID19, Endurica provides virtual training through Fatigue Ninja Friday webinars, Winning on Durability webinars and LIVE, online classes.

-The Tibbetts Award from the United States Small Business Administration recognizes companies that best exemplify the spirit and intent of the SBA’s Small Business Innovation Research (SBIR) program.
-Endurica is the only winner working in the rubber industry and the only Ohio-based recipient.
+The Tibbetts Award from the United States Small Business Administration (SBA) recognizes companies for accomplishments in creating cutting-edge technologies.
+Of the 38 firms who received the Tibbetts, Endurica is the only winner working in the rubber industry and the only Ohio-based recipient.
 Past Tibbetts winners include Qualcomm, 23andMe, and Symantec.

 Endurica LLC was founded in 2008 to provide services, technology, and training that accelerate reliable design for elastomer materials and components.
 We use the Endurica fatigue life prediction code – a patented system for analyzing the effects of multiaxial, variable amplitude duty cycles on elastomers.
 Endurica is the world’s first code for elastomer fatigue life simulation.
 We strive to make CAE-based fatigue life prediction for rubber as widely practiced and as well-understood as fatigue life prediction for other materials by empowering materials, component, and system developers with reliable methods and tools for assessing fatigue life.
 Our solutions help our clients understand and manage the effects on fatigue life of nonlinear material behavior, component geometry, and complex duty cycles.
 Endurica has served leading companies in the automotive, defense, medical device, offshore, and consumer products.